adityakumaar/Tiny-Python-Projects/README.md

-# Weather-Application
+# Tiny Python Rpojects
-A simple GUI Application in Python using tkinter to display the Weather of user specified city
+These are simple Python Projects

 This Application works on API Key from https://openweathermap.org and displays the weather information of user specified city in GUI form.